-To keep in contact with other users of RAV AntiVirus products, join the discussion lists available for our products or subscribe to the free weekly newsletter edited by GeCAD Software.
+To keep in contact with other users of RAV AntiVirus products, join the discussion lists available for our products.
 You should also consider using the Virus Encyclopedia and our Knowledge Base and subscribing to RAV Outbreak Security Service and RAV Newsletter, services offered to you free of charge and described in the next sections.